kubernetes/ingress-nginx/docs/deploy/index.md

 will be assigned the `EXTERNAL-IP` of `localhost`, which means that it will be reachable on localhost:80.
 If that doesn't work, you might have to fall back to the `kubectl port-forward` method described in the [local testing section](#local-testing).

+#### Rancher Desktop

+Rancher Desktop provides Kubernetes and Container Management on the desktop.
+Kubernetes is enabled by default in Rancher Desktop.

+Rancher Desktop uses K3s under the hood, which in turn uses Traefik as the default ingress controller for the Kubernetes cluster.
+To use NGINX ingress controller in place of the default Traefik, disable Traefik from Preference > Kubernetes menu.

+Once traefik is disabled, the NGINX ingress controller can be installed on Rancher Desktop using the default [quick start](#quick-start) instructions.
+Follow the instructions described in the [local testing section](#local-testing) to try a sample.

 ### Cloud deployments